Turn! Turn! Turn! (album): Music

 The album featured the first appearance of a song written by McGuinn and Crosby: "Wait and See".
 The pair had previously collaborated on "The Airport Song", but it would not be heard publicly until the release of Preflyte in 1969.
-Both men wanted to move away from the simple boy/girl romance songs the band had been writing since 1964, but Rogan has pointed out that "Wait and See" is even more in that tradition than the earliest of Gene Clark's songs.
-"Wait and See" also marked the first time Crosby received a songwriting credit on a Byrds' album.
+According to Rogan, both men wanted to move away from the simple boy/girl romance songs the band had been writing since 1964, but Rogan has pointed out that "Wait and See" is even more in that tradition than the earliest of Gene Clark's songs.
+"Wait and See" also marked the first time Crosby received a songwriting credit on a Byrds album.

 Another cover on the album is "Satisfied Mind", a 1955 country and western chart-topper for Porter Wagoner, which was suggested by the Byrds' bass player, Chris Hillman.
 The song was the first sign of the band's interest in country music, a genre they would explore further on subsequent albums, culminating with 1968's Sweetheart of the Rodeo.

 As with the band's previous album, Turn!
 Turn!
 Turn! ended on a quirky, tongue-in-cheek note, this time with a whimsical send-up of Stephen Foster's 19th-century classic "Oh!
 Susannah", arranged by McGuinn.
 Despite being recorded as an intentionally humorous reading of the song, McGuinn later admitted to journalist Vincent Flanders that he was dissatisfied with the track, stating: "That was a joke, but it didn't come off, it was poorly told."

 Due to the infighting caused by the other band members' resentment of Clark's songwriting dominance within the Byrds, two of the songs he had brought to the recording sessions were excluded from the album.
-His romantic and densely-worded "She Don't Care About Time", which featured a guitar solo inspired by Bach's "Jesu, Joy of Man's Desiring", was issued on the B-side of the "Turn!
+His romantic and densely worded "She Don't Care About Time", which featured a guitar solo inspired by Bach's "Jesu, Joy of Man's Desiring", was issued on the B-side of the "Turn!
 Turn!
 Turn!" single, while the Dylanesque "The Day Walk (Never Before)" was left to languish in the Columbia tape vaults for more than 20 years.
 The song was finally issued in 1987, when it was chosen as the title track of the Byrds' archival album Never Before.
 Both "She Don't Care About Time" and "The Day Walk (Never Before)" were added to the remastered Turn!
 Turn!
 Turn!
 CD as bonus tracks.